apache/spark/docs/security.md

 so that non-local processes can authenticate.
 These delegation tokens in Kubernetes are stored in Secrets that are shared by the Driver and its Executors.
 As such, there are three ways of submitting a Kerberos job:

-In all cases you must define the environment variable: `HADOOP_CONF_DIR` or `spark.kubernetes.hadoop.configMapName.`
+In all cases you must define the environment variable: `HADOOP_CONF_DIR` or/and `spark.kubernetes.hadoop.configMapName`.
+When only `HADOOP_CONF_DIR` is configured, the hadoop configurations in there will be used by the client process, the Driver and its Executors.
+When only `spark.kubernetes.hadoop.configMapName` is configured, the hadoop configurations will only be used by the Driver and its Executors.
+If your client process has extra dependencies to upload to `spark.kubernetes.file.upload.path`, you may need to configure `HADOOP_CONF_DIR` too.
+When these two variables are both set, Spark will prefer `spark.kubernetes.hadoop.configMapName` to be mounted on the Driver/Executor pods.

 It also important to note that the KDC needs to be visible from inside the containers.